karthickmunirathinam/CarND-PID-Control-Project/README.md

 -  Initially set all the gains Kp, Kv and Ki to zeros.
 The car now drives in a staright line.
 -  Increase Kp untill the car set to oscillate.
 Then reduce the Kp value to half of its value.
 -  Now increase the Kd gain so the overshoot of center line had reduced.
 -  Finally set a small value of Ki gain in small steps to reduce the drifts and bias in the turns.
+However Ki set to zero after fine tuning.
--  P: 0.25  I: 0.003  D: 3
+-  P: 0.25  I: 0.000  D: 3

 3. Effects of Throttle
 -  It was abolutely necessary to control the speed especially during the turns.
 The the speed of the car is controlled with the throttle parameter.
 It was switched between 0 and 1.
 Largeer steering angle (during sharp turns) means lesser throttle.
 I have tuned the value of multiplying factor so the speed is set within a safe limits in all possible turn angles.